KPdir/kpdir.github.io/_posts/2016-02-23-Paticle_Detector_R&D.markdown

 ---
-title: "A modified particle detector concept with efficiency and performance benefits"
+title: "A modified particle detector concept with cost and performance benefits"
 layout: post
 date: 2013-01-23
 fromdate: 2010-01-01